Irreversibility and randomness: Irreversibility in the Ehrenfest model

-\item While the assumption of i.i.d.\ initial conditions can be relaxed as indicated, independence does remain a crucial assumption.
+where $Y_n(t,\cdot)$ is the random variable with value $Y_n(t,\omega) = 1$ if the $n$'th ball jumps during the time step $t \raw t + 1$, and $Y_n(t,\omega) = 0$ otherwise.
+Clearly, $X_n(t,\cdot)$ and $Y_n(t,\cdot)$ are independent and $\la Y_n(t,\cdot) \ra_{\mathbb{P}} = \beta$.
+Hence one recognizes the structure of the law of large numbers in \er{szalln}.
+Indeed, just as in Theorem \ref{t3.1} this equality can be proved for all $\mathbb{P}$-random $\om \in \Om$. \item While the assumption of i.i.d.\ initial conditions can be relaxed as indicated, independence does remain a crucial assumption.
 Even in the above-mentioned scenario with a fixed initial microstate, in which each $X_n(0)$ is deterministic, independence is satisfied (since deterministic random variables are trivially independent).
 In fact, under the assumption of exchangeability at $t = 0$, which is a natural assumption in view of our ignorance of microscopic conditions, i.i.d.\ initial conditions are \emph{necessary} for laws of large numbers such as \er{main}.
-This gives at least a mathematical, but not yet a conceptual answer to the question of why i.i.d.\ initial conditions are used in deriving macroscopic evolution equations.

-In a more general setting, let $(X_n)_{n \in N}$ be an exchangeable sequence of random variables taking values in $\{0,1\}$ with common mean $\mu$.
-In particular, exchangeability already implies that the sequence is identically distributed.
+In a more general setting, let $(X_n)_{n \in \N}$ be an exchangeable sequence of random variables taking values in $\{0,1\}$ with common mean $\mu$.
+In particular, exchangeability implies that the random variables are identically distributed.
 Setting $S_N = N^{-1} \sum_{n = 0}^{N - 1} X_n$, the weak law of large numbers

 is then equivalent to $\lim_{N\raw\infty}\mathrm{Var}(S_N) = 0$; one implication makes use Chebyshev's inequality, the other follows from bounding $\mathrm{Var}(S_N)$ by $\mathbb{P}(\lvert S_N - \mu \rvert \geq \varep)$.
 Using exchangeability,